lilymkrtchyan/ithaca-apple-harvest-fest/design-plan/design-journey.md

 ### Grading: Mobile or Desktop (Final Submission)
 > When we grade your final site, should we grade this with a mobile screen size or a desktop screen size?

-TODO: screen size
+screen size

+Desktop size

 ### Grading: Partials (Final Submission)
 > Clearly list each partial file and where you used it.

-- TODO: partial 1
+- partial 1: header - every page
-- TODO: partial 2
+- partial 2: footer - every page

 > Which partials have customization?
 Explain how the customization looks in the browser.

-- Example: header.php shows a border around the current page (TODO: delete this line)
-- TODO: partial customization
+- partial customization:
+  header.php includes the name of the page that the user is on and the navigation bar.
+The customization is shown by showing the title of the page through the variables.

 ### Collaborators
 > List any persons you collaborated with on this project.

-TODO: list your collaborators
+list your collaborators:

+I have not collaborated with anyone

 ### Reference Resources
 > Please cite any external resources you referenced in the creation of your project.
 > (i.e. W3Schools, StackOverflow, Mozilla, etc.)

-TODO: list reference resources
+list reference resources:

+I have used the class resources for the router.php (as allowed in the project instructions) and I have used the TCAT official website to populate information to my transportation page (everything is cited on the website itself).